Footage-Firm/kafka-php/README.md

 -   In consumer group 'two'
 -   Consumes a topic from the end.

-Both consumers start consuming your topic.
+Both consumers will start consuming from your topic.
 Consumer 1 will consume 100 records, consumer 2 will consume 0 records.
-If both consumers stay connected to Kafka and 10 new records come in then both will consume those new records.
+If both consumers stay connected to Kafka and 10 new records come in, then both will consume those new records.
 Suppose instead that you disconnect both consumers before the 10 new records arrive.
 You wait a while and start to consume from Kafka again.
 Consumer 1 will read records with offsets 100 - 110.
 Consumer 2 will still read nothing.
 It doesn't remember that the 'old end' was at offset 100, it just goes to the current end of offset 110.